mdn/content/files/en-us/web/css/font-palette/index.md

 ### Animating between two palettes

-This example illustrates how `font-palette` values can be animated between to create a smooth font animation.
+This example illustrates how to animate `font-palette` value changes to create a smooth font animation.

 #### HTML